RyanL2004/ai-react-app/README.md

-# Fine-Tuned GPT Translation Model app with JavaScript/React and C#/ASP.NET
+# Developed a GPT3.5 Turbo Translation SaaS with JavaScript/React and C#/ASP.NET

-## A Fully Functional SaaS GPT that provides humanized context Aware Translations
+## A Fully Functional SaaS GPT that provides humanized context Aware Translations.

 Successfully deployed a fully functional language translation application with advanced AI capabilities that was built along with UWE Bristol, facilitating seamless communication across language barriers.
 Enhanced user accessibility with speechto-text and text-to-speech functionalities, catering to users with disabilities.